Smedvig: History

 Smedvig started in 1915 as the shipping company Peder Smedvig Shipping Company by Peder Smedvig.
 Between 1917 and 1959 Smedvig was also in the canning industry.
 In the 1960s the company entered the oil age with investments in supply ships, oil tankers and in 1973 the first drilling rig.
 The company acquired multiple rigs throughout the 1970s and 1980s and in 1988 it bought the competitor Dyvi Offshore.

 In 1989 the company was reorganised as a holding company for the Smedvig family's drilling operations and in 1990 the company was listed on the Oslo Stock Exchange.
 Between 1991 and 1998 the company was also engaged in floating oil production.

-In January 2006, Seadrill won a bidding war against U.S. drilling rig company Noble Corporation, and subsequently acquired Smedvig ASA for an equity value of NOK 15 bn (USD 2.4 bn).
+In January 2006, Seadrill won a bidding war against U.S. drilling rig company Noble Corporation, and subsequently acquired Smedvig ASA for an equity value of NOK 15 bn (US$2.4 bn).
 The purchase was Fredriksen's largest deal to date.